-- And, what I believe is probably the biggest reason: fear that my sins will come back to haunt me on that great judgment day.
+- And, what is probably the biggest reason: fear that my sins will come back to haunt me on that great judgment day.
 They are surely logged somewhere: I never forgave _________, I never asked forgiveness from ________, I never admitted to stealing ________, or lying about _________, or coveting ___________.
 And – sin of sins – I missed Mass on October 23rd, 1974.

-- All the above.
+- All of the above.

 - None of the above.

+Beauty, for sure, but ugliness also manifests itself during the dying process: Ours, that of the person dying, or both, as the world watches in horror and disbelief.
+“Whoa, didn’t see that coming!”
 A good example was the funeral of my grandmother.
-With a room full of friends and relatives my mother and aunt began to fight over who would get my grandmothers…ready?…wheelchair.
+With a room full of friends and relatives, my mother and aunt began to fight over who would get my grandmother’s…ready?…wheelchair.
 Not millions of dollars or prized possessions, but her wheelchair.
 There you go.
 What’s your worst memory?
 I’m sure you have one.
 We all have at least one.

 As I sit here and write today, tears well up in my eyes from an experience I had just last night.
-As a Hospice volunteer, when called by my supervisor I will sit vigil with dying patients.
-I consider it a blessing and a privilege to be in such a holy place at such a time in a dying person’s life, and to be with their loved ones if they’re there.
-Some are not by choice, as was the case last night.
-For obvious reasons I cannot share details, but I can tell you this – she was a believer, her husband was not.
-They had no children and no other family.
-When her husband was told that she would likely not make it through the night he refused to go see her.
+When called by my supervisor, I will sit vigil with dying patients.
+I consider it a blessing and a privilege to be in such a holy place at such a time in the dying person’s life and to be with loved ones if they’re there.

+I am slowly witnessing glimpses of the mystery and beauty of our creation by a mighty and loving God.
 We just welcomed our thirteenth grandbaby two days ago.
 YEA!
-What an amazing event!!!
+What a blessed event!!!
 Even at number thirteen, I am still awestruck by the magnificence of the beginning of life.
 Aren’t we all?
 Isn’t it just breathtaking?
-(Update, we now have fourteen!)
+But the end of life?
+Not so much.

-I’m going to try my best, as inadequate as this may be, to summarize what I have grown to understand about death and dying.
+I will try my best, as inadequate as this may be, to summarize what I have grown to understand about death and dying.
 Bear with me.

 Her breathing would slow, then race, then stop – over and over again.
-She would seem to be peaceful one moment and then cry out inaudibly.
+She would seem to be peaceful one moment and then cry out inaudibly the next.
 What was she trying so desperately to say?
-Was it physical pain or emotionally torment?
+Was it physical pain or emotional torment she was expressing?
 I don’t know.
-I prayed for her and her husband, and at times that would make her cry out.
-At one point, she said clearly, “Pray”.
+I prayed with her and for her and her husband, and at times that would make her cry out.
+At one point, she said clearly, “pray”.
 So I did.
 Is she still with us today?
 I don’t know as yet.
-But, here’s what is so important about what I have shared with you:
+But here’s what is so important about what I have shared with you: